-We really wanted to visit the Otagi Nenbutsu-ji, which is quite far away from the bamboo grooves.
-On our way there, we passed the Saga-Toriimoto, a street full of machiya (Japanese town houses), shops and restaurants.
+We really wanted to visit the Otagi Nenbutsu-ji, which is quite far away from the bamboo groves.
+On our way there, we passed the Saga-Toriimoto, a street full of machiya (Japanese townhouses), shops and restaurants.
 The weather looked a bit gloomy, so we decided to stop and have some hot ramen and genmaicha.
 We also found this cute fan shop ran by an old Japanese lady.
 It looked incredibly appealing, so we couldn't help buying a couple of souvenirs.

-Day 3 - Food and Adventure in Kyoto
+Day 3 Kyoto Itinerary - Food and Adventure

 Buy some snacks for later, as you will be making your way up the mountains.

 As you make your way towards Fushimi Inari, stop at the Rengeoin Sanjusangendo, a famous Buddhist temple known for its 1001 statues of Kannon.
 You have to take off your shoes, you may not touch the statues and you must not use your camera.
 There is plenty of information available in English, so you can learn a lot and fully enjoy your wander.